ahsan598/devops-tools-cheatsheets/README.md

 # 🛠️ DevOps Tools Cheat Sheets

 ### Welcome! 👋
-This repository is a collection of simple and useful **DevOps cheat sheets** to help you:
+This repository is a collection of simple and useful **DevOps tools cheat sheets** to help you:

 - ✅ Prepare for interviews
 - 🔁 Refresh your knowledge